marwiz108/CV/README.md

   Having to work in teams and pair programming throughout the course, my communication skills have improved greatly.
 I am confident with explaining concepts in an understandable way, and work well in teams - I enjoyed working on our team final project and adopting the Agile workflow.
 I have also learned how to give and receive constructive feedback.

 - Software craftsmanship:<br>
   There was always focus on TDD and XP values in the projects I've done.
-I have improved my skills for writing clean, quality code that can be understood and used by others.
+I have improved my skills for writing clean, quality code that can be understood and used by others, because I would want to see that in others' work.

-- Problem solving:<br>
-  ...

 ## Education